gdelugre/ext4-crypt/README.md

 userspace.
 You'll need to provide the right key and copy the data to another directory if you want to remove the encryption.

-### Plaintext filenames steal appear after detaching the key
+### Plaintext filenames still appear after detaching the key

 That is a kernel issue.
 The dentries cache is not invalidated when you remove the key and still contains the plaintext filenames.